Blake Geoffrion: Post playing career

-Family and personal life
+Personal life

-Upon making his debut with the Predators, Geoffrion became the NHL's first fourth generation player (though not directly 4 generations because his grandfather Bernie married Howie Morenz's daughter.).
+Upon making his debut with the Predators, Geoffrion became the NHL's first fourth generation player.
+His father, Dan, played three NHL seasons with the Montreal Canadiens and the original Winnipeg Jets.
 His great-grandfather (paternal grandmother's father) was Hockey Hall of Famer Howie Morenz, and the man named the best hockey player of the first half of the 20th century by the Canadian Press.
 His paternal grandfather, Bernie "Boom-Boom" Geoffrion, is also a Hall of Famer and the man who invented the slap shot (hence the nickname "Boom-Boom").

-His father, Dan, played three NHL seasons with the Montreal Canadiens and the original Winnipeg Jets.
-Geoffrion has been a dual citizen since birth on account of his Canadian father, although he is typically identified as American since he represented the U.S. in international play.

-Geoffrion's uncle by marriage, Hartland Monahan, was also an NHL player, while Hartland's son, Shane, was a Major League Baseball player.

 Geoffrion was close to his grandfather and was the last person "Boom Boom" spoke to before his death in 2006.
 Geoffrion wore #5 while with the Predators in his honor, while his teammates have nicknamed him "Boomer", after his grandfather.

-He has three brothers: Nick, Sebastien and Brice.
+Geoffrion's uncle by marriage, Hartland Monahan, was also an NHL player, while Hartland's son, Shane, was a Major League Baseball (MLB) player.
+He likewise has three brothers: Nick, Sebastien and Brice.